Sara Niemietz: Other television appearances

-On September 15, 2002, Sara Niemietz and Donna Lynne Champlin performed the song, "I'm Always Chasing Rainbows" before an estimated audience of fifty thousand in Times Square at the eleventh annual Broadway on Broadway event.
+On September 15, 2002, Niemietz and Donna Lynne Champlin performed the song "I'm Always Chasing Rainbows" before an estimated audience of fifty thousand in Times Square at the eleventh annual Broadway on Broadway event.
 Niemietz and Champlin also performed "I'm Always Chasing Rainbows" on ABC's The View in 2002.

-On May 4, 2011, Sara Niemietz made a featured artist appearance on The Ellen DeGeneres Show.
-In July 2011, Niemietz was interviewed on SVCtv's House Blend, where she premiered her song, "Dangerous Outside".
+On May 4, 2011, Niemietz made a featured artist appearance on The Ellen DeGeneres Show.
+In July 2011, Niemietz was interviewed on SVCtv's House Blend, where she premiered her song "Dangerous Outside".

 On May 31, 2012, on episode 109 of Front Row Center featuring Richard Marx' A Night Out With Friends.
-Marx and Niemietz perform the song, "Keep Coming Back".
+Marx and Niemietz performed the song "Keep Coming Back".

 On September 15, 2014, Niemietz' rendition of The Byrds', "Turn!
 Turn!
 Turn!", was used for the closing scene of Under the Dome (CBS) season two, episode twelve.
-For 2015, Niemietz' cover of Etta James, "At Last", was chosen for the eight-week prime-time television promotion for Scandal's (ABC's) fifth season.
+For 2015, Niemietz' cover of Etta James' "At Last" was chosen for the eight-week prime-time television promotion for Scandal's (ABC) fifth season.

 On March 11, 2016, Niemietz covered a big band version of Elle King's "Ex's & Oh's" with tap dancer Sarah Reich on MTV UK.